 Be nice.
 Or else.

-San Francisco Digital Designer & Analog Screenprinter Joined about 4 years ago
+San Francisco Digital Designer & Analog Screenprinter Joined over 4 years ago

 I've moved on from Photoshop to Sketch for app/website mockups.
 If you don't think $99/year is reasonable, find a different line of work.